-As you become more familiar with WordPress, you may occasionally come across the term blogroll.
+As you discover more about WordPress, you may occasionally come across references to the term blogroll.

-WordPress refers to a list of links pointing to other websites or web pages that display on your sidebar area as a blogroll.
+In WordPress terminology, a list of hyperlinks displayed on your sidebar area is often referred to as a blogroll.

 According to official WordPress documentation …